-- Appropriate physical security measures for the site, buildings, restricted areas and restricted storage containers including locks, deadlocks, restricted access codes, alarms etc. - Appropriate physical access and security procedures including limiting access to areas or stores to certain key holders, and procedures to welcome visitors aimed at preventing unauthorised access e.g. visitors' badges, signing in/out, whether a visitor can only access certain areas while accompanied etc. - Ensuring unauthorised personnel cannot see documents or screens which might display personal data e.g. open registers and visitor's books, emails, CCTV monitors. - Suitable contracts of employment or technology access agreements for pupils, visitors and others aimed at ensuring the proper use of personal data and maintenance of confidentiality. - Appropriate storage arrangements that avoid physical risks (flood, fire etc.), loss (lost devices, accidental destruction etc.) or electronic degradation (corruption caused by electricity or magnetism, new software unable to read files created using old software etc.). - Appropriate technological or procedural security measures including: - The installation of appropriate security software (including for virus and malware checking) on all devices used to process personal data, instructions on how to use it properly, and the requirement on all data users to adequately secure devices i.e. carrying portable devices securely and activating an encrypted screen lock when leaving a device unattended even for a minute. - Restricting access to school devices containing personal data to employees and specially authorised volunteers, visitors or service providers.
-Staff using a work device off-site must take steps to secure their work device from use by anyone else including family. - Enforcing our protocol on the use of personal devices to process personal data obtained at work, including a requirement for secure remote access to school systems. - Restricting the number of people who can access certain data by limiting online logins, protecting parts of our network to hide them from unauthorised users, and by having procedures in place to designate authorised users and give only them the proper access; - Having appropriate data recovery arrangements in place to avoid accidental loss of data or password sharing i.e. so when someone is unavailable to provide access to data, with the proper authorisation their access can be reset and the data still obtained in their absence. - Appropriate marking or designating of data as private or confidential or sensitive to ensure it is treated accordingly e.g. not printed to a publicly accessible printer. - Adherence to strict controls on the transfer of data i.e. only as authorised and agreed via encrypted email or portable device, secure websites, password protected files, properly addressed and if necessary fully tracked postal packages, delivery by hand etc. - Secure methods of disposal for both paper and electronic data shredding.
+- Appropriate physical security measures for the site, buildings, restricted areas, and restricted storage containers including locks, restricted access codes, alarms, and computer hardware locks. - Appropriate physical access and security procedures including limiting access to areas or stores to certain key holders, and procedures to welcome visitors aimed at preventing unauthorised access e.g., visitors' badges, signing in/out, whether a visitor can only access certain areas while accompanied etc. - Ensuring unauthorised personnel cannot see documents or screens which might display personal data e.g., open registers and visitor's books, emails, surveillance camera monitors. - Suitable contracts of employment or technology access agreements for pupils, visitors and others aimed at ensuring the proper use of personal data and maintenance of confidentiality. - Appropriate storage arrangements that avoid physical risks (flood, fire etc.), loss (lost devices, accidental destruction etc.) or electronic degradation (corruption caused by electricity or magnetism, new software unable to read files created using old software etc.). - Appropriate technological or procedural security measures including: - The installation of appropriate security software (including for virus and malware checking) on all devices used to process personal data, instructions on how to use it properly, and the requirement on all data users to adequately secure devices i.e., carrying portable devices securely and activating an encrypted screen lock when leaving a device unattended even for a minute. - Restricting access to school devices containing personal data to employees and specially authorised volunteers, visitors, or service providers.
+Staff using a work device off-site must take steps to secure their work device from use by anyone else including family. - Enforcing our strict protocol on the use of personal devices to process personal data obtained at work, including a requirement for secure remote access to school systems - Restricting the number of people who can access certain data by limiting online logins, protecting parts of our network to hide them from unauthorised users, and by having procedures in place to designate authorised users and give only them the proper access. - Enforcing our strict password protocol for access to any personal data whether it is online, on a device, or being transferred somewhere e.g., email.
+All staff who use Password Managers are required to apply the best practice guidance blog from the National Cyber Security Centre (NCSC). - Having appropriate data recovery arrangements in place to avoid accidental loss of data or password sharing i.e., so when someone is unavailable to provide access to data, with the proper authorisation their access can be reset, and the data still obtained in their absence.

-- Clear policies and procedures for the appropriate archiving and automatic backing up of necessary data including off-site e.g. essential data identified in the Emergency Preparedness Plan to ensure business continuity. - Clear and binding contracts with our data processors such as our health & safety provider and people who we jointly control data with such as the outdoor adventure centres we go on residential trips to.
+- Appropriate marking or designating of data as private or confidential or sensitive to ensure it is treated accordingly e.g., not printed to a publicly accessible printer. - Adherence to strict controls on the transfer of data i.e., only as authorised and agreed via encrypted email or portable device, secure websites, password protected files, properly addressed and if necessary, fully tracked postal packages, delivery by hand etc. - Secure methods of disposal for both paper and electronic data shredding. - Clear policies and procedures for the appropriate archiving and automatic backing up of necessary data including off-site e.g., essential data identified in the Emergency Preparedness Plan to ensure business continuity. - Clear and binding contracts with our data processors such as our health & safety provider and people who we jointly control data with such as the outdoor adventure centres we go on residential trips to.